-Vacation planning is always a challenge, but Disney World can be exceptionally complicated.
-So where to start?
-Here are ten tips for planning your first Disney World vacation!
+Vacation planning is always a challenge, but Disney World can be exceptionally complicated, especially for first timers.
+Here are 19 tips for planning your first Disney World vacation!

 6. Pay Attention to Discounts and Deals